Officials: No need for Trump’s approval to use massive bomb

-WASHINGTON (AP) — Pentagon officials say the U.S. commander in Afghanistan who ordered use of the “mother of all bombs” didn’t need President Donald Trump’s approval.
+WASHINGTON (AP) — The U.S. commander in Afghanistan who ordered use of the “mother of all bombs” to attack an Islamic State stronghold didn’t need President Donald Trump’s approval, Pentagon officials said Friday.

-The officials say Gen. John Nicholson has standing authority to use the largest non-nuclear bomb ever dropped in combat.
-He had that authority before Trump took office.
+The officials said Gen. John Nicholson has standing authority to use the bomb, which is officially called the Massive Ordnance Air Burst bomb, or MOAB, the largest non-nuclear bomb ever dropped in combat.
+The bomb had been in Afghanistan since January.

 The officials weren’t authorized to speak publicly on the matter and requested anonymity.

-The Massive Ordnance Air Burst bomb, or MOAB, has attracted enormous attention.
-Its purpose was relatively mundane by military standards: destroy a tunnel complex used by Islamic State fighters in a remote mountainous area of Afghanistan.
+The bomb’s use has attracted enormous attention, but its aim in Thursday’s attack was relatively mundane by military standards: destroy a tunnel and cave complex used by Islamic State fighters in a remote mountainous area of eastern Afghanistan.

 Most Read Stories